 I know that may be the last thing you want to hear, but yes, you should have a little fear about traveling somewhere by yourself.
 This will keep you aware of your surroundings and more vigilant when wandering around a new area.

-If someone approaches you that makes you feel uncomfortable, simply say “NO” clearly or pretend like you cannot understand them.
+If someone approaches you that makes you feel uncomfortable, say “NO” clearly or pretend not to understand them.
 Put on a brave face and use confidence in your voice when speaking to someone.
 If you need to make a scene, make a scene.
 Your concern is your safety.
 Do whatever you need to do to get out of an uncomfortable situation.

-If you do find yourself being followed or harassed by someone, my suggestion is to find a family or a group of approachable people and pretend like you know them.
-Quickly tell them the situation you are in, and most likely they will go along with it until it is safe for you to go back to being on your own.
+If you do find yourself being followed or harassed by someone, my suggestion is to find a family or a group of approachable people and pretend as you know them.
+Quickly tell them the situation you are in, and most likely, they will go along with it until it is safe for you to go back to being on your own.

 If nobody is around, then it would be a good time to utilize your whistle, alarm keychain, or the phone app I recommended above.

 Act Like a Local

 GPS on our phone is a traveler’s best friend but can also be a tell-tale sign of being a tourist or, worse… a lost tourist.
 If and when you need to use your GPS, do so discreetly.
 Take a moment and stop into a shop to glance at your phone rather than the middle of a sidewalk.
 If you have a smartwatch, you can have your directions transmitted onto your wrist, making it less obvious.